 - Direct marketing

-This component of the marketing mix focuses on the price levels and pricing strategies a firm uses in selling its products.
-Amazon.com Inc. uses low prices as a way of attracting customers to its e-commerce website and product offerings.
-Nonetheless, given the variety of the company’s products, the following pricing strategies are used:
+This component of the marketing mix focuses on the price points and price ranges that the technology company uses in selling its products.
+Low prices attract customers to Amazon’s e-commerce website and product offerings.
+However, given the variety of products beyond e-commerce, the company’s pricing strategies are as follows:

 - Market-oriented pricing strategy